Pan Am Flight 841: Flight

-PA841 was a scheduled Pan Am commercial passenger flight, on a Boeing 747, which departed from San Francisco on 2 July 1972 destined for Saigon with stops at Honolulu, Guam and Manila.
+PA841 was a scheduled Pan Am commercial passenger flight, on a Boeing 747, registered as N741PA, which departed from San Francisco on 2 July 1972 destined for Saigon with stops at Honolulu, Guam and Manila.

 About 45 minutes after the plane departed Manila with 153 passengers and crew aboard for the final leg of its trip to Saigon, a 24-year-old South Vietnamese native, Nguyễn Thái Bình, passed a note to a flight attendant that stated in English, "You are going to fly me to Hanoi and this airplane will be destroyed when we get there."
 Bình, who claimed to be North Vietnamese, also took another flight attendant hostage.
 The note was conveyed to the flight's 53-year-old captain, Eugene Vaughn.
 Bình had graduated from the University of Washington on 10 June 1972 with a bachelor's degree in fisheries management after attending from 1968 to 1971 on a USAID scholarship.
 An activist opposed to U.S. involvement in the Vietnam War, Bình had been arrested for occupying the South Vietnamese consulate in New York; his visa was revoked on 7 June and he was expelled from the U.S..
 Bình, who boarded the flight in Honolulu, ostensibly decided to hijack his flight home as an "act of revenge".